 Phishing emails may bait you into clicking a link or opening an attachment, and giving away sensitive information.

-Social media accounts connect and inspire — but sharing too much can leave you exposed to data theft.
+Social media accounts connect and inspire — but sharing too much can leave you exposed to data theft. or account takeover fraud.

 Hard-to-spot ATM skimming devices can extract credit card numbers and PINs, which are then sold on the dark web.

 If someone files your taxes before you do, they’ll get a return in your name — possibly creating issues for years.

 If your healthcare information is stolen, someone can receive costly treatments in your name.

 Thieves use your info to get credit cards, cell phone accounts, and personal loans in your name.

 An imposter can claim to be you when cited for traffic or misdemeanor violations, then fail to show up in court.